shield logo

 What to do if your package is stolen by porch pirates

-What is the value of stolen packages, and what steps have been taken by consumers?
+What is the value of stolen packages, and what steps have consumers taken?

-According to a study commissioned by ValuePenguin, package theft has affected more than 40% of American at some point.
-In the past 12 months, more than 5 in 10 shoppers reported having more than one package stolen, for an average loss of $106 per household.
+According to a study commissioned by ValuePenguin, package theft has affected more than 40% of Americans at some point.
+In the past 12 months, more than half of shoppers reported having more than one package stolen, for an average loss of $106 per household.

-Applied to the Census total of U.S. households, these averages suggest that porch piracy cost U.S. consumers over $7.4 billion in the last year:
+Applied to the US Census total of households, these averages suggest that porch piracy cost US consumers over $7.4 billion in the past year:

 • Estimated number of victims: 144 million